GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **When & Where Do We Train**

-4BN training weekend is usually the 2nd weekend (Bravo weekend) of the month and annual training can be 3-5 days in duration, depending on the unit level of training that is held for that year (BN or BDE or GSDF-wide).
+The 4BN training weekend is usually the 2nd weekend (Bravo weekend) of the month and annual training can be 3-5 days in duration, depending on the unit level of training that is held for that year (BN or BDE or GSDF-wide).

 4BN is officially attached to the University of North Georgia Corps of Cadets (the Boar’s Head Brigade).
 A large number of the cadets serve in the National Guard while attending the university to graduate and commission as officers in a branch of the US military or in a National Guard unit.
 The Pine Valley Recreation Center in Dahlonega is the primary drill location for 4BN but we also drill at the Yonah Preserve and at several locations on the Appalachian Trail.